takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 Both machines should be up and running after creation.
 You can check their status with the `docker-machine ls` command.

 Let's `ssh` into machine 1 and start our Swarm.
-This machine has multiple network interfaces, so we need to fine to our command to advertise the right network address for the Swarm.
+This machine has multiple network interfaces, so we need to fine-tune to our command to advertise the right network address in the Swarm.

 ```console
 $ docker-machine ssh myvm1